 Ysabell was standing in the archway, smiling faintly.
 She held a scythe in one hand, a scythe with a blade of proverbial sharpness.
 Rincewind tried not to look down at his blue lifeline; a girl holding a scythe shouldn't smile in that unpleasant, knowing and slightly deranged way.

-Buffy the Vampire Slayer gives viewers Faith and that wicked looking knife.
-Buffy with an scythe doesn't count, that's saved for Willow when she goes round the bend when magic is gone from the world, takes the scythe to England, has it ready when she goes to visit Angel and he threatens her after a mass demon attack and not knowing who is at the door, and uses it to slice up his son.
+- The verse gives viewers Faith and that wicked looking knife.
+Buffy with a scythe doesn't count, that's saved for Willow when she goes round the bend when magic is gone from the world, takes the scythe to England, has it ready when she goes to visit Angel and he threatens her after a mass demon attack and not knowing who is at the door, and uses it to slice up his son.

 "Now then, it's one to one, and let the best man win!"